MrLokans/AskItTask/README.md

 Run ```bower install``` and  ```gulp``` in command line to download and compile all front end dependencies.

 ## Testing
-To run test suite make sure you have Chrome webbrowser and chromedriver installed and run following commands:
+To run test suite make sure you have Python 2.7, Chrome webbrowser and chromedriver installed and run following commands:

 ```
 pip install -r python_deps/linux_test_requirements.txt